 On January 25, 2015, Bob Ruby’s youngest son, Cameron, was diagnosed with Acute Myeloid Leukemia (AML).
 The next day, Cameron started twice-daily chemotherapy sessions and his parents moved into the hospital to fight the battle alongside him.
 During this time, his doctor and Make-A-Wish representatives initiated talks about granting Cameron a wish.

-“When Make-A-Wish approached Cameron, it really gave him an opportunity to mentally escape where he was and what he was going through and to dream about wish possibilities,” said Bob.
+“When Make-A-Wish approached Cameron, it gave him an opportunity to mentally escape from where he was, what he was going through, and to dream about all the wish possibilities,” said Bob.
 “Make-A-Wish gives children who are fighting life-threatening illnesses something good to focus on to help them continue to fight through very difficult times and give them hope for their future.”

 An avenue for good

 Since Cameron’s passing, Bob has been tirelessly championing Make-A-Wish.
 He needed an outlet for his grief and a way to honor his son that would also help other families with critically ill children.
 So, in 2017, Bob made his first three-day 300-mile bicycle ride for Make-A-Wish in Michigan.
 He wore Cameron’s photo on his back and raised $8,000.
 The following year, he started Cameron’s Crusaders and, together with his 17 teammates, raised over $50,000 for Make-A-Wish.
 In 2019, the team grew to 27 people, and they raised over $60,000.
 For 2020, Bob had 38 people ready to ride and fundraise, but the pandemic caused a sudden halt to all fundraising activities.